 2. Retaliation

-Retaliation happens when your employer punishes you for doing the right thing, like:
+Retaliation happens when your employer punishes you for doing the right thing.
+Examples include:

 - Reporting harassment